osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Delete"></a>

-Delete the Data View with specified Id
+Delete the data view with the specified id.

 ### Request
 ```text